razbarda14/Youtube-clone-web-android/README.md

 In this exercise, we were asked to add a server to the android application so it consists of two main folders:
 1. android - this is the client side, created using the project android files from the first exercise and modified to work with the server by implementing MVVM model and Room database
 3. server – as the name implies, this is the server folder.
-Using express and mongoose.
+Using express and mongoose

 Please note:
 1. **main** branch is the branch for exercise 1